 Carefully check hoses and pipes, especially those located close to moving parts or sharp edge of panel.

-CHECKING REFRIGERANT LEAKS
+CHECKING REFRIGERANT LEAK

-Conduct a leak test with halide or electric leak detector whenever leakage of refrigerant is suspected and when conducting service operations which are accompanied by disassembly or loosening of connection fittings.
+Conduct a leak test with electric leak detector whenever leakage of refrigerant is suspected and when conducting service operations which are accompanied by disassembly or loosening of connection fittings.